vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 [[348]]
 Katyayanasrautasutra
-Sanskrit text with extracts from the commentaries of Karka and Yājñika- deva, ed.
+Sanskrit text with extracts from the commentaries of Karka and Yājñikadeva, ed.
 A. Weber (1859), ChSS no.104, Varanasi 1972.
 English tr.
 H.G.
 Ranade, Poona 1978.
 Kauṣitakibrāhmaṇa (also called Sankhayanabrāhmaṇa)
 Sanskrit text with the commentary of Udaya, crit. ed.
 E.R.
 Sreekrishna Sarma, 3 vols., Wiesbaden 1968-76.